Central Bayfront Parkway Project

 Overhead pedestrian bridges at each intersection.

-Other possible work planned in coordination with the Bayfront Parkway project, work will also be done to construct a multi-use bridge near the Soldiers' and Sailors' Home and make improvements along 12th Street and the East Bayfront area.
+In coordination with the Bayfront Parkway project, work will also be done to construct a multi-use bridge near the Soldiers' and Sailors' Home and make improvements along 12th Street and the East Bayfront area.
 Proposed pedestrian improvements along the bluff to Water Works Road and the North Front Street realignment being led by the Port of Erie.